sarahakhavan/branding-project/README.md

   - Applies a second overlay with **adjustable opacity** and **smooth blending**.

 ### 5. Final Composition
-- Merge the enhanced foreground and background layers.
+- Merges the enhanced foreground and background layers.
-- Apply subtle **branding elements** to finalize the image.
+- Applies subtle **branding elements** to finalize the image.

 ## Assumptions and Notes